ydb-platform/ydb/ydb/docs/en/core/integrations/hibernate.md

 This is a guide to using [Hibernate](https://hibernate.org/) with {{ ydb-short-name }}.

 Hibernate is an Object-Relational Mapping (ORM) framework for Java that facilitates the mapping of object-oriented models to SQL.
-Each database management system (DBMS) partially implements the SQL standard, interpreting certain constructs in its own way.
-This article describes the specifics of how {{ ydb-short-name }} integrates with Hibernate.

 ## Installation {#install-dialect}